-Understand the main points from spoken passages.
-Understand the main points and opinions in spoken passages.
-Ask others to repeat words or phrases if necessary.
-Give a short prepared talk that includes opinions.
-Ask and answer simple questions and talk about interests.
-Take part in conversations to seek and give information.
-Take part in discussions and tasks.
-Refer to recent experiences or future plans, everyday activities and interests.
-Demonstrate a growing vocabulary.
-Vary language and produce extended responses.
-Be understood with little or no difficulty.
+- Understand the main points and opinions in spoken passages. - Give a short prepared talk that includes opinions. - Take part in conversations to seek and give information. - Refer to recent experiences or future plans, everyday activities and interests. - Vary language and produce extended responses. - Be understood with little or no difficulty.